What is Design Thinking and How Does it Relate to Product Development?

 Richard Buchanan’s paper, “Wicked Problems in Design Thinking” written in 1992 describes the roots of Design Thinking that go back to problem solving and innovation social science.
 Design Thinking was then popularized by the Stanford professor, David Kelley, who was the founder of the d.school there.
 IDEO, which brought Design Thinking into the mainstream, was founded as a merger between David Kelley Design (Kelley designed Apple’s first mouse) and another Industrial Design firm in 1991.

-How does Design Thinking work?
+How does Design Thinking work in the Product Development Process?

 Although Design Thinking is a system of overlapping spheres, and not a sequence of steps, it is sometimes approached in a sequential way.
 One way to conceive of Design Thinking is as three loosely connected spaces defined by inspiration, ideation, and implementation.